Law

 Step 1: Identifying the Problem

 The first step in the process is to identify a problem or develop a research question.
-You need to identify a topic that is of interest to you to make it easy along the way.
+Choosing a topic that interests you can make the process easier.

 Step 2: Review the Literature

-Once the problem has been identified, it is time to gather information related to the problem or topic.
-Gathering literature about the topic will give you more insights into what has already been published by other researchers, how they researched the problem and the results or conclusions they got.
-You will need to use the library’s resources to get this information.
-These include the library catalogue, electronic books, electronic journals and indexes.
+Once the problem has been identified, it is time to gather information related to the issue or topic.
+Gathering literature about the subject will provide you with more insights into what has already been published by other researchers, how they studied the problem, and the results or conclusions they reached.
+You will need to utilise the library’s resources to access this information.
+These include the library catalogue, electronic books, electronic journals, and indexes.

 Step 3: Research Purpose/Design

-This is a practical framework for answering the research questions.
-This involves making decisions about the type of data that you are going to collect, how you are going to collect it (methods), time scale and the location of your research.
+This is a practical framework for answering research questions.
+It involves making decisions about the type of data you will collect, how you will collect it (methods), the time scale, and the location of your research.

 Step 4: Collect Data

-This step involves collecting data about your research problem from the participants in your research.
-Data can be collected in the form of interviews, questionnaires, observation etc.
+This step involves gathering data about your research problem from the participants.
+Data can be collected through various methods, including interviews, questionnaires, and observations.

 Step 5: Analyse and Interpret Data

-All the activities that were carried out in the above steps now culminate into this step.
-Here you will analyse data so that the research questions can finally be answered.
+All the activities that were carried out in the above steps now culminate in this step.
+Here, you will analyse data to answer the research questions.

 Step 6: Report and Evaluate